 - Gregory Keane, Psychiatrist and Mental Health Advisor at MSF.

 - Guillaume Le Gallais, director of the I.P.I.D.V.
 (Initiatives Pour l'Inclusion des Déficients Visuels),Initiatives for the inclusion of the visually impairedformer Operations Director and board member of MSF.

 The documentary was broadcast on RTS (April 23th) and France 5 (L'oeil et la main documentary collection, April 25th).
-As we are not allowed to broadcast the film on this page, we have cut it from the video of the event.
-You can however watch the film on the France 5 website.

 To cite this content :